 The regiment was formed and instructed by Lt.
 Col. Alexander ‘that we were about drumming out a member who had behaved himself unlike a soldier.’ ….
 The prisoner, Pvt.
 James C. Robinson of Company I, was a 36 year old miner from Allentown who had been ‘disgracefully discharged’ by order of the War Department.
 Pvt.
 Robinson was marched out with martial music playing and a guard of nine men, two men on each side and five behind him at charge bayonets.
 The music then struck up with ‘Robinson Crusoe’ as the procession was marched up and down in front of the regiment, and Pvt.
 Robinson was marched out of the yard.

 Reloading then resumed.
 By that afternoon, when the 47th Pennsylvania Volunteers commenced boarding the Oriental, they were ferried to the big steamship by smaller steamers.
-Adjutant and 1st Lieutenant W. H. R. Hangen and his fellow officers boarded last and then, per the directive of Brigadier-General Brannan, the Oriental steamed away for the Deep South at 4 p.m.
+Adjutant and First Lieutenant W. H. R. Hangen and his fellow officers boarded last and, per the directive of Brigadier-General John Milton Brannan, the Oriental steamed away for the Deep South at 4 p.m.
 They were headed for Florida which, despite its secession from the Union, remained strategically important to the Union due to the presence of Forts Taylor and Jefferson in Key West and the Dry Tortugas.

 In early February 1862, Hangen and the 47th Pennsylvanians arrived at Fort Taylor in Key West.
 They made their presence known to residents early on with a parade through the city’s streets on 14 February.
 That same weekend, men from the regiment also mingled with residents as they attended local church services.